List of U.S. states and territories by unemployment rate

 The list of U.S. states and territories by unemployment rate compares the seasonally adjusted unemployment rates by state and territory, sortable by name, rate, and change.
 Data are provided by the Bureau of Labor Statistics in its Geographic Profile of Employment and Unemployment publication.

 While the non-seasonally adjusted data reflects the actual unemployment rate, the seasonally adjusted data removes time from the equation.

 Unemployment rate by jurisdiction

-Data for all U.S. states, the District of Columbia and Puerto Rico is from September 2021.
-Data for the Virgin Islands is from December 2019, data for Guam is from September 2019, and data for American Samoa is from 2018.
-Since data for the Northern Mariana Islands is from April 2010 (more than ten years old) it is included but not ranked in the table below.
+Data for all U.S. states, the District of Columbia and Puerto Rico is from June 2023 and September 2021, respectively.
+Data for Guam is from September 2019, and data for American Samoa is from 2018.
+Data for the Northern Mariana Islands is from April 2010 (more than ten years old) it is included but not ranked in the table below.